 YOGA HAMSTRING STRETCHES

-In yoga, we have a category of poses, called Forward Bends, that stretch the hamstrings.
-In fact, they lengthen the entire back of the body, as Backbends open up the front of the body.
-You can practice Forward Bends standing, seated and reclining (lying down on your back).
-Examples include Standing Forward Bend, Head-To-Knee pose and Reclining Hand-To-Big-Toe.
+In yoga, we have a category of poses, called forward bends, that stretch the calves and hamstrings.
+In fact, they lengthen the entire back of the body, as backbends open up the front of the body.
+You can practice forward bends standing, seated and reclining (lying down on your back).
+Examples include Standing Forward Bend, Head-To-Knee and Reclining Hand-To-Big-Toe.

-Although it may seem counter-intuitive, seated Forward Bends, like Head-To-Knee pose, are not necessarily advisable for those of us with tight hamstrings.
-This is, in large part, because the seated position limits the movement of the pelvis.
+Although it may seem counter-intuitive, seated forward bends, like Head-To-Knee, are not necessarily advisable if you have tight hamstrings.
+This is, in large part, because the seated position limits the movement (tilting forward and back) of the pelvis.